Share this article

 They’re trying to stay warm

-Some experts think that tucking the paws under the body might help kitties keep a comfortable body temperature, especially if they’re loafing during the winter.
+Some experts think that tucking the paws under the body might help kitties keep a comfortable body temperature, especially if they’re loafing during the winter or it's particularly cold for some reason.

 They feel threatened